scottburch/couch-ar/README.md

 ## How to use

+There is a quick example in the example directory.
+This is also a good way to see if you have everything setup correctly.

+    cd example
+    node example

-The best way to see how it works is to run the included tests.
+The most complete way to see how it works is to examine and run the included tests.
     cd to test
     ./specs.sh